Developer: Wolf Team Publisher: Renovation Release: 11/90 Genre: Action

 Boss battles in Final Zone take place in walled off arenas, limiting your movement.
 Each boss battle is pretty unique and incredibly fun.
 The first encounter is a thrilling high speed chase against a multi-part train that needs to be dismantled one piece at a time.
 This is followed by a battle against three NAP suits that are more agile and better equipped by your own.
 Not every battle is a winner; stage three is another group of NAP suits and stage six‘s control tower is more frustrating than exhilarating.
 But the good outweighs the bad.

 During its best moments Final Zone is fun.
-But to see those you will have to work around the game’s flaws.
+But to see those you have to work around the game’s flaws.
 The biggest is the viewpoint, which is twofold.
 The isometric perspective makes targeting and simply walking around a hassle.
 The Genesis D-pad is murder on your thumb as you try to move diagonally.
 It works in games like Landstalker that don’t require twitch reflexes.
 Here it results in plenty of cheap hits you can’t afford.
-The other issue is the camera, which is zoomed in too close in my opinion.
-The large sprites and zoomed in view make the game feel claustrophobic.
-Ironically during some boss battles it is zoomed out.
+The other issue is the camera, which is too close in my opinion.
+The large sprites and camera angle make the game feel claustrophobic.
+Ironically during some boss battles it zooms out.
 Had they used that perspective Final Zone would be more playable.

 Between the viewpoint and control issues Final Zone is tougher than it should be.
 Part of that is by design.
-You have a single life and limited continues depending on difficulty.
-The game stacks the odds heavily against you.
+You have a single life and few continues depending on difficulty.
+The game stacks the odds against you.
 In between primary targets are an infinite number of drones that swarm and fire heat seeking attacks.
 You can easily outrun them but they never stop coming.
-Outside of your weapons (which I’ll get to) there are no power-ups outside of health.
+Outside of your weapons (which I will get to) there are no power-ups outside of health.
 And what they give you is a pittance.
 Every so often a drone will follow you.
 Destroying it drops an item that refills one bar of health.
 One!
 The game doesn’t even refill your life bar after each level!
-It’s unfair and even though the game is of medium length it will take some time to see its end.
+It is unfair and even though the game is of medium length it will take some time to see its end.
 It is not satisfying for the effort involved either.

 In Closing

 Final Zone falls in the same category as many early Genesis titles; interesting ideas but lacking execution.
 It is almost solid but has too many flaws.
-I won’t say it is worthless but it has too many problems to recommend when there are so many better options available.
+I will not say it is worthless but it has too many problems to recommend when there are so many better options available.